-Expected seed funding for each project is up to $100,000 for up to two years.
+Expected seed funding is up to $100,000 per project, for up to two years.

-This research seed funding is intended to encourage faculty to move into new and/or interdisciplinary energy research that is a departure from ongoing work in their research groups.
+This research seed funding is intended to build Stanford’s sustainable energy research capacity and encourage faculty to move into new and/or interdisciplinary energy research.
+These grants are meant to promote early-stage high-risk, high-reward research projects.
 The goal is that successful seed projects should equip investigators to obtain funding for follow-on research from external sources.

 The source of TomKat seed funds is gift money.